-One of the first things you can do as soon as you have need of a contractor is to educate yourself thoroughly.
-Be sure, before you even begin to contact a vendor, that you understand the ins and outs of the service they provide.
-Familiarize yourself with terminology, processes, and typical pricing for the service that you need so that you can appear well-informed when you speak to the vendor.
+One of the first things you can do as soon as you have a need for a contractor is to educate yourself thoroughly.
+Before you even begin to contact a vendor, be sure that you understand the ins and outs of the service they provide.
+Familiarize yourself with the terminology, processes, and typical pricing for the service that you need so that you can appear well-informed when you speak to the vendor.

-The HOA vendors will greatly appreciate working with a HOA member who is already “in the know” when it comes to their work, and the process will be much more painless.
+The HOA vendors will greatly appreciate working with an HOA member who is already “in the know” when it comes to their work, and the process will be much more painless.

 Are your lawns the type that gets overgrown quickly during warm weather?
 Then you need to anticipate that and let the HOA vendors know that you need them to work more often during the warmer months.
 If you can set up a timetable for that in your vendor contracts, that would be even better.